 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

 Top Majors and Careers for Introverts

 When looking for a job that suits your strengths, it’s important to ask yourself the question, “Am I an introvert or an extrovert?”
-Introverts, who make up somewhere between 30 and 50% of our population, may be able to perform more confidently at some jobs than at others.
+Introverts, who make up around of our world population, may be able to perform more confidently at some jobs than at others.
 If you are looking into careers for introverts, you’re in the right place.

 In this article, we’ll start by discussing college majors that can prepare you to land a great job for introverts.
 Then, we’ll discuss what to look for in your career if you are an introvert.
 We’ll also offer up some sample professions to look into.
 However, remember that this is not an exhaustive list.
 There are jobs available for introverts in almost any industry or field!
 You just have to know what to look for.

 To put you on track for a job that is well-suited for introverts, you may want to look into these majors.
 They will qualify you for a large spread of careers for people who enjoy time on their own.
 But if you’ve already graduated from college, don’t worry.
 Majoring in one of these topics is not the only way to set you up for a career that works for you.